ranjithsurineni/AI-Performance-Analyzer/README.md

 ## 🚀 Features
 - **CSV File Upload**: Allows users to upload an employee dataset.
 - **Dynamic Feature Selection**: Users can select department, employee, and performance metrics.
+- **Dynamic Feature Selecton and visualization**: - Employee performance analysis with pie charts by Select the categorical and numerical features for analysis.
 - **Interactive Data Visualization**: Bar charts to compare individual vs. department performance.
 - **Machine Learning Model Selection**: Train and evaluate different models.
 - **Real-Time Predictions**: Predict an employee’s performance and assess their safety status.